BizziQuest/QuestListsFB/README.md

   message should read like a command, not a summary of what you did.
 (This is a hard one to follow, as you can tell from my commit messages, but it really does help new-comers get an understanding of what's going on.)
   6. Make sure ALL tests run successfully by running `yarn check`.
 This is to ensure you do not bug the application.
-  Automated tests run for every PR and merge, and any code will not be merged without passing tests.
+  Automated tests run for every PR and merge, and any code will not be merged without passing tests and linter checks.
   7. Create a new pull request against the develop branch once you are happy with your code
   8. Wait for the team to review and merge the changes.
 Merges cannot happen without review.